top of page

 While a real-life bump in the middle of the night would terrify many of us, reading about ghosts, monsters, and other supernatural creatures can be a delightful fright!

 I love all things autumn, and I love Halloween, but my feelings about the horror genre are a bit more mixed.
 I'm not a fan of scary movies (too much gore), and I've never read a single Stephen King novel.
 However, I think a creepy ghost story can be just frightening enough to be fun and still let me sleep at night.
-I well remember telling ghostly tales at slumber parties with friends and being perfectly petrified by members of the Midnight Society who appeared each week on the show Are You Afraid of the Dark? on Nickelodeon in the early '90s.
+I well remember telling ghostly tales at slumber parties with friends and being perfectly petrified by members of the Midnight Society who appeared each week on the Nickelodeon show Are You Afraid of the Dark? in the early '90s.
 Now as an adult, I still like to read a few ghost stories every October just to get into the "spirit" of the Halloween season.

 But why do we like ghost stories?
 Why are they a mainstay of literature across cultures and generations?
 The answer, it seems, is both science and myth.
 Whenever we dive into a book, of any genre, we engage in what the writer Samuel Taylor Coleridge termed the "suspension of disbelief."
 Even though we know we are just reading words on a page, we allow ourselves to accept that the story is truly happening so that we can enjoy the experience.
 This is how we can get lost in a story or transported to another place and time just by reading a book.
 We can engage in suspension of disbelief whenever we read fiction, but it's particularly important when reading ghost tales or other supernatural stories.
 This feature of our minds lets us temporarily accept what we're reading as true without asking too many critical or logical questions that might otherwise spoil the frightful fun.